Hi everybody.

 Instinct.

-There's no preciousness,
+There's no preciousness.

-There's no performance anxiety,
+There's no performance anxiety.

-The expression,
+The expression.

-The place of one brush upon a surface,
+The place of one brush.

-Join me in the wind down.
+Upon a surface the blending you Join me in the wind down.

 Perhaps turn your brush.

-Use the tip of this long handle to add some information.
+Use the tip of this long handle to Add some information.

 A few lines of depth.

-Play with the lie of those brushstrokes.
+Play with the lie of those brush strokes.

 And if delight still rings,